douglascraigschmidt/LiveLessons/Folders/ParallelStreams/src/main/resources/works/LiveLessons/RxJava/README.md

 Example](http://www.dre.vanderbilt.edu/~schmidt/MJBE).
 Here's an
 overview of what's included:

-. ex1 - This example is currently just a placeholder for random things
+. ex1 - This example shows how to apply timeouts with the RxJava
-        I'm playing around with for RxJava.
+        framework.

 . ex2 - This example downloads multiple images from a remote web
-        server via several different mechanisms, including Java parallel streams and RxJava.
-It also compares the performance of Java parallel streams and RxJava with and without the ForkJoinPool.ManagedBlocker interface and the Java common
+        server via several different Java concurrency/parallelism
+        frameworks, including the parallel streams, RxJava, and Project Reactor.
+It also compares the performance of the Java parallel streams framework with and without the {@code ForkJoinPool.ManagedBlocker} interface and the Java common
         fork-join pool.

 . ex3 - This example demonstrates various RxJava mechanisms for